The Legal Wife: Production

 Prior to the official airing of the show, its working titles were originally known as Hanggang Kailan Kita Mamahalin, and as Langis at Tubig.
 Jake Cuenca and Andi Eigenmann was originally part of the main cast, but was replaced by JC de Vera and Maja Salvador.
 Cuenca left to join Ikaw Lamang.
 Paulo Avelino was also reported to be part of the series but later backed out for personal reasons (and to join Honesto & Bridges of Love).
 Avelino was later replaced by Jericho Rosales.

 Angel Locsin's character, Monica is believed to be inspired from Saint Monica, the patroness of married women, marriage difficulties, victims of adultery and unfaithfulness, victims of (verbal) abuse and alcoholics.

 Filming of the series began in October 2013.

 Scheduling

 The Legal Wife was originally planned to air on October 28, 2013.
 It was later pushed back to November 2013 and was set to replace Bukas na Lang Kita Mamahalin.
-But due to the request of Koreanovela fans and taping conflicts because of Typhoon Haiyan (Yolanda), the airing was postponed because of Korean drama When a Man Falls in Love.
-Eventually, the series had its pilot episode broadcast last January 27, 2014 as part of ABS-CBN's Primetime Bida block.
+But due to the request of Koreanovela fans and taping conflicts because of Typhoon Haiyan (Yolanda), the airing was postponed because of Korean drama, When a Man Falls in Love.
+Eventually, the series had its pilot episode broadcast on January 27, 2014, as part of ABS-CBN's Primetime Bida block.
 Initially, the series was supposed to replace When a Man Falls in Love, but later ends up taking over the timeslot vacated by Maria Mercedes due to the demanding request of Koreanovela fans.